 Another way of giving, particularly if you are an occasional visitor or prefer to give by cheque or cash, is to use the yellow giving envelopes in the pews.
 By completing the declaration on the front of these envelopes, and provided you are a UK tax payer, we are able to claim the gift-aid.
 Of course, if you are not a UK tax payer, then you can simply give cash or cheques on a Sunday or via the collection box in the church building and not use the envelopes at all!

 For further information or advice, please contact Ken Bird, our Planned Giving Officer, on (0115) 925 1491 who will be only too pleased to advise you how to go about this.
-Alternatively, contact Frank Mellon, our church treasurer, on (0115) 922 1443 and he will be happy to help you set things up.
+Alternatively, contact Alan Bateman, our church treasurer, on (0115) 922 5832 who will also be happy to help.

 You can give any one-off donations simply by writing a cheque made payable to ‘BRAMCOTE PCC’ and sending it directly to the Treasurer via the church office.
 Alternatively, you can do a single bank transfer.